AdrianoGuidoF/AdrianoGuidoF/README.md

 👀 I’m interested in Data science, Marine ecology and coral reefs.
 Currently looking for a master thesis in my core areas.

-📫 How to reach me: adriano.fossati@netplus.ch
+📫 How to reach me:
+adriano.fossati@netplus.ch
+a.fossati@qut.edu.au

 <!---
 AdrianoGuidoF/AdrianoGuidoF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.